 This is a working document.
-This document represents the sixth revision since the original development of the stock assessment reports in 1995 (Small and DeMaster 1995).
-The first through fifth revisions were entitled the 1996 (Hill et al. 1997), 1998 (Hill and DeMaster 1998), 1999 (Hill and DeMaster 1999), 2000 (Ferrero et al. 2000), and 2001 (Angliss et al. 2001) Alaska Marine Mammal Stock Assessment Reports, respectively.
+This document represents the seventh revision since the original development of the stock assessment reports in 1995 (Small and DeMaster 1995).
+The first through fifth revisions were entitled the 1996 (Hill et al. 1997), 1998 (Hill and DeMaster 1998), 1999 (Hill and DeMaster 1999), 2000 (Ferrero et al. 2000), 2001 (Angliss et al. 2001), and 2002 (Angliss and Lodge 2002) Alaska Marine Mammal Stock Assessment Reports, respectively.
 Each stock assessment report is designed to stand alone and is updated as new information becomes available.
 The MMPA requires stock assessment reports to be reviewed annually for stocks designated as strategic, annually for stocks where there are significant new information available, and at least once every 3 years for all other stocks.
-New information for all strategic stocks (Steller sea lions, northern fur seals, Cook Inlet beluga whales, sperm whales, humpback whales, fin whales, North Pacific right whales, and bowhead whales), were reviewed in late 2001.
-This review led to the revision of the following stock assessments for the 2002 document: Steller sea lion, (western and eastern U.S. stocks), northern fur seal, spotted seal, bearded seal, ringed seal, ribbon seal, beluga whales (Cook Inlet, Beaufort Sea, eastern Chukchi Sea, Bristol Bay and eastern Bering Sea stocks), central and western stocks of humpback whales, fin whale, minke whale, North Pacific right whale, bowhead whale, and gray whale.
+New information for all strategic stocks (Steller sea lions, northern fur seals, Cook Inlet beluga whales, sperm whales, humpback whales, fin whales, North Pacific right whales, and bowhead whales), were reviewed in late 2002.
+This review led to the revision of the following stock assessments for the 2003 document: Steller sea lion (western and eastern U.S. stocks), northern fur seal, Cook Inlet beluga whale, Pacific white-sided dolphin, Southeast Alaska harbor porpoise, Gulf of Alaska harbor porpoise, Bering Sea harbor porpoise, sperm whale, central and western stocks of humpback whales, fin whale, minke whale, North Pacific right whale, and bowhead whale.
 The stock assessment reports for all stocks, however, are included in this document to provide a complete reference.
 Those sections of each stock assessment report containing significant changes are listed in Appendix Table 1.
 The authors solicit any new information or comments which would improve future stock assessment reports.